 Stream of sand particles and the cold air stung us.
 Just keeping the eyes covered, I battled every step into that narrow area.
 The wind had already put out most of that oil fire with the sand, and it was completely dark.
 It was even strong enough to push me against the wall.
 Lucky for Sam, he had his sunglasses.
 He signalled me and ran past me, holding the pipes.

 “Over here!” he yelled out from under the large boiler.

 I grabbed the pipes and followed his voice.

 Sam found a helmet.
-Not sure where to look for the other helmet, we kept kicking the legs in air to hit something soon.
+Not sure where to look for the other we kept kicking the legs in the dark to hit something soon.